Extends 800 MHz Application Freeze Along U.S.-Canada Border

 freeze on the filing of new non-rebanding related 800 MHz applications along the U.S.-Canada border

-until October 15, 2013, but only in the NPSPAC regions listed in the attached Appendix.
-This extension
+until: April 15, 2013 in the NPSPAC regions listed in the attached Appendix.
+This extension of the freeze

-of the freeze on non-rebanding applications is needed to preserve vacant channels for licensees re-tuning
+on non-rebanding applications is needed to preserve vacant channels for licensees re-tuning their systems

-their systems according to the reconfigured band plan adopted by the Bureau for licensees operating along
+according to the reconfigured band plan adopted by the Bureau for licensees operating along the U.S.-

 The Bureau established a thirty-month transition timetable, beginning October 14, 2008, for